sumancrest0001/help-juice-front-end/README.md

 - Adding heading block if started with pattern /1.
   -give user to select normal block or heading block with /1 option.
+  -remove block when content is empty and backspace is pressed.

 ### Steps for local setup